categories

 Allow TeamViewer in Windows Defender Firewall

 TeamViewer and all its related features require full and uninterrupted access to the internet in order to work.
 Windows Defender Firewall often blocks TeamViewer.
 To overcome this, add TeamViewer_Service.exe.
-You can do this is a few easy steps:
+You can do this in a few easy steps:

-1. Open up the Control Panel by searching for the utility in the Start button or by clicking the Search button or the Cortana button at the left part of your taskbar (bottom left part of your screen).
+1. Open up the Control Panel by searching for the utility in the Start button or by clicking the Search button or the Cortana button on the left part of your taskbar (bottom left part of your screen).

 2. Change the view to Large or Small icons if necessary and navigate to the bottom to open the Windows Defender Firewall option.